 Also, make use of tools such as Google Reviews and social media pages to get an overall experience of the look and feel of the venue.

-Google reviews are beneficial because they also include objective photo submissions of past visitors.
+Google reviews are beneficial because they also include objective photo submissions from past visitors.
 Objective photos assist in seeing the actual, unfiltered condition of the facility.

 In addition, your choice of venue will determine what training hall capacity you can choose from.
 For example, using a 100-seater capacity hall to host a 10-man training will require more décor to avoid an ‘empty hall’ look.